 If you work in a factory, you are forced to spend hours completing the same movements and tasks over and over.
 This repetitiveness can result in muscle fatigue and weakness throughout the body.
 These issues can cause compensations and place unnecessary strain on your back.

-Spinal injury can arise from poor posture, shoulder straining, and other reasons.
+A spinal injury can arise from poor posture, shoulder straining, and other reasons.
 When possible, try to vary your movements or focus on maintain correct posture throughout the day.

 If you sit at a desk for 40 hours a week, you are highly likely to suffer from neck or back pain.
 It is important to maintain proper posture, sitting upright with your shoulders back and your head in a neutral position to avoid potential issues.

 Mechanics are forced into a variety of positions each and every day.
-Working your way under a car, reaching up and around various parts, and torqueing your body to fix certain issues can be very stressful on the body due to the bending, twisting, and arching of the back.
+Working your way under a car, reaching up and around various parts, and torquing your body to fix certain issues can be very stressful on the body due to the bending, twisting, and arching of the back.

 One of the best ways to prevent back injury is to limit awkward positions as much as possible and to try to keep your body as close as possible to the part of the car you’re working on.
 By doing this, you can maximize spinal stability and limit the possibility of muscle or joint strains.

 If you drive long distances for your job, you are forced to be sitting for long periods of time for multiple days in a row each week.
 Sitting can place your entire spine in a poor position, leading to joint disorders and poor posture.
-Truckers are also required to load or unload their trucks, which can be tough on the body.
+Truckers are also often required to load or unload their trucks, which can be tough on the body.

 Try to take regular breaks when driving and focus on maintaining proper posture during long hauls.
 Also, make sure to use proper lifting techniques when loading or unloading the truck to prevent injury.

 If you don’t protect your back and end up injuring your spine, it can lead to chronic problems and long-term use of pharmaceuticals, which can cause a variety of health issues in itself.
 Pharmaceuticals are prescription medications that can serve a variety of purposes, including reducing pain.
 But, using these medications on a long-term basis can lead to addiction, increased pain sensitivity, and more.
-Due to these potential problems, if you do suffer from back pain, finding a quality, effective solution to back pain is critical.
+Due to these potential problems, if you do suffer from back pain, finding a high quality and effective solution to back pain is critical.